oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 The \f$\gamma(c)\f$ and \f$\beta(c)\f$ tensors are considered learnable.

-In training mode, the primitive also optionally supports fusion with ReLU activation with zero negative slope applied to the result (see #dnnl_fuse_norm_relu flag).
+In training mode, the primitive also optionally supports:

+* fusion with ReLU activation with zero negative slope applied to the result (see #dnnl_fuse_norm_relu flag).

+* fusion with binary addition and ReLU activation with zero negative slope applied to the result (see #dnnl_fuse_norm_add_relu flag).

 @note
 * The batch normalization primitive computes population mean and variance and